Geraldine Ferraro Net Worth 2024

 After the election, the House Ethics Committee found that Ferraro had technically violated the Ethics in Government Act by failing to report, or reporting incorrectly, details of her family's finances, and that she should have reported her husband's holdings on her congressional disclosure forms.[103][104]
 However, the committee concluded that she had acted without "deceptive intent", and since she was leaving Congress anyway, no action against her was taken.[103][104]
 Ferraro said, "I consider myself completely vindicated."[104]
 The scrutiny of her husband and his business dealings presaged a trend that women candidates would face in American electoral politics.[105]

 Ferraro is one of only four U.S. women to run on a major party national ticket.
-The others are Governor of Alaska Sarah Palin, the 2008 Republican vice-presidential nominee;[106] Hillary Clinton, the 2016 Democratic presidential nominee; and United States Senator for California Kamala Harris, the 2020 Democratic vice-presidential nominee and the first to be on a winning ticket.[107]
+The others are Sarah Palin, the 2008 Republican vice-presidential nominee;[106] Hillary Clinton, the 2016 Democratic presidential nominee; and Kamala Harris, the 2020 Democratic vice-presidential nominee and the 2024 Democratic presidential nominee.[107]
+[108]

 The campaign did lead to the greater adoption of the honorific "Ms."[109] Although The New York Times refused to use it at the time for her, the paper's iconoclastic columnist and language expert William Safire became convinced it ought to be part of the English language by the case of Ferraro, who was a married woman who used her birth surname professionally rather than her husband's (Zaccaro).
 Safire wrote in August 1984 that it would be equally incorrect to call her "Miss Ferraro" (as she was married) or "Mrs. Ferraro" (as her husband was not "Mr. Ferraro", although this is the formulation the Times used), and that calling her "Mrs. Zaccaro" would confuse the reader.[110]
 Two years after the campaign, the Times finally changed its policy and began using "Ms."[109]